Bill Gibb: Fashion design

 Gibb presented his first collection under his own name in 1972.
 His fantastical creations were based on nature, with unexpected combinations of fur, feathers, printed leather, and brightly coloured clinging fabrics.
-However, his most important work was in knitwear, co-designed with Kaffe Fasset and hand-knitted by Mildred Boulton.
+However, his most important work was in knitwear, co-designed with Kaffe Fassett and hand-knitted by Mildred Boulton.
 Due to massive demand, Gibb found a manufacturer in Leicestershire who was willing to take on the challenge of machine-knitting Fassett's extraordinarily complicated, multi-coloured woollen designs, although Boulton continued to hand-knit one-off designs.
 During the 1970s, Gibb did take on other design commissions, including creating a range of shoe designs for the high-end shoe manufacturer Rayne.
 Later, in the 1980s, Gibb collaborated with another Leicestershire manufacturer, Annette Carol, to produce acrylic knitwear using a jacquard technique.

 Gibb was not a good businessperson, and his business was not financially successful, and collapsed in 1977, 1979 and 1980.

 By the 1980s, he was producing small capsule collections as well as designing for individual private clients, and licensing his name to manufacturers and promotions, including a mail-order ensemble for readers of the UK magazine Women's Journal.
 In 1985, he made a comeback with his "Bronze Age" collection, co-designed with Kaffe Fassett and featuring hats by Stephen Jones, however it did not attract buyers.

 Personal life and death

 Gibb was described as "one of the most gentle, kindly and considerate human beings I have ever met" and a "man without malice" by the journalist Jack Webster.
 Twiggy described him as her "knight in shining armour", and as a "sweet, sunny farm boy in baggy corduroys whom I absolutely adored".

-For a while in the late 1960s Gibb was in a relationship with Kaffe Fassett, who remained a close friend and colleague to the end.
+For a while in the late 1960s, Gibb was in a relationship with Kaffe Fassett, who remained a close friend and colleague to the end.

 At the time of Gibb's death of bowel cancer in 1988, the Daily Mail reported that he died of AIDS, which was strongly denied by his friends and family.
 Webster, writing for the Glasgow Herald also strongly refuted these claims, pointing out that the hospital had confirmed it was bowel cancer.
 Despite this, Bill Gibb is still sometimes listed as an AIDS death.

 Legacy

 In 2008, the designer Giles Deacon cited Bill Gibb's designs as a significant influence on his work.
 Alongside Deacon, John Galliano has also spoken out in praise of Bill Gibb's work for reflecting the "romantic essence of British style".

+In 2024, the last remaining section of the old Fraserburgh Academy building was renovated into an apartment complex, which was named after him.